sassoftware/saspy/saspy/doc/source/troubleshooting.rst

        ?ml.forest()
        ?stat.hplogistic()

-   The next best option is to use the API_ reference for the given method Both ways will show you the set of required parameters and then the list of optional parameters.
+   The next best option is to use the :doc:`api` for the given method Both ways will show you the set of required parameters and then the list of optional parameters.
 The requred set and optional make up the complete set of parameters the method will take.